hne43/IS-447-Final-Project/ProjectPlan.md

 2. The analysis can identify associations between socioeconomic factors and nutritional health, but cannot draw any causal relationships.

 ### Gaps

+As for some research gaps, it seems that the majority of the datasets we have found mostly cover health information about impoverished areas.
+It would be interesting and important to find more data relating to wealthier areas to serve as a better sense of comparison.
+Additionally, we do not currently have much data covering specific rural areas in different parts of Illinois.
+Most of our data covers broader areas, so it would be good to find more data about Illinois health in particular.